svthalia/concrexit/README.md

 #### Versions

-We currently have 2 versions of the API.
+We used to have 2 versions of the API however `v1` is no longer available.
 The first version is the `v1` API, which is the old API and is no longer used.
 The second version is the `v2` API, which is the new API that is actively being developed.